 Bachelor of science degree in chemistry, ACS certified option.
 Since the University of Southern Colorado is included on the List of Approved Colleges and Universities of the American Chemical Society, a student has the option of pursuing a slightly more rigorous curriculum that will result in a bachelor of science degree in chemistry certified by the American Chemical Society.
-In addition to the requirements for the chemistry major option cited above, the student will be required to complete CHEM 421 and two courses from a list of approved advanced electives.
+In addition to the requirements for the chemistry major option cited above, the student will be required to complete CHEM 421 and two courses above, the student will be required to complete or licin's 1 and two cooleses from a list of approved advanced electives.
 Also required is a minimum of one semester of independent study consisting of a laboratory based research project.
 The student will be required to complete a minimum of 65 clock hours in the laboratory, submit a paper and present a seminar on the findings of his or her research in order to fulfill this requirement.

 Double major options.
 While a wide variety of second majors are available, a second major in biology has been the most popular, particularly among pre-medical, pre-dental and other pre-professional students.
 Requirements for the double major option include completion of the 34 semester credit hour core, a year of college physics, a semester of college calculus and completion of the requirements for the second major.
-Requirements for the second major are determined by the department of the second maior
+Requirements for the second major are determined by the department of the second major.